-0606 ADDITIONAL MATHEMATICS
+4037 ADDITIONAL MATHEMATICS

-Paper 2, maximum raw mark 80
+4037/02 Paper 2 maximum raw mark 80

-These mark schemes are published as an aid to teachers and students, to indicate the requirements of the examination.
-They show the basis on which Examiners were initially instructed to award marks.
-They do not indicate the details of the discussions that took place at an Examiners' meeting before marking began.
+This mark scheme is published as an aid to teachers and students, to indicate the requirements of the examination.
+It shows the basis on which Examiners were initially instructed to award marks.
+It does not indicate the details of the discussions that took place at an Examiners' meeting before marking began.
 Any substantial changes to the mark scheme that arose from these discussions will be recorded in the published Report on the Examination.